ukyotachibana0/GTB/readme.md

 # GTB

-**GTB** is a temporal graph **G**eneration method featuring **T**ime-**B**ound communities, the type of communities that is destined to disintegrate.
+**GTB** is a temporal graph **G**eneration method featuring **T**ime-**B**ound communities, the type of communities that are destined to disintegrate.
 To the best of our knowledge, GTB is the first work tempting on the generation of time-bound communities.

 As the following figure shows, the primary phases in operating GTB include (1) grouping nodes to distinct communities, (2) binding time windows to these communities, and (3) generating temporal links within and between each community.
-The core component supporting GTB is the Temporal Edge Distribution (TED) model, which can simulate user-defined distributions of temporal edges while keeping a low cost to build indexes, owing to its transferability from a time-bound community to another.
+The core component supporting GTB is the Temporal Edge Distribution (TED) model, which can simulate user-defined distributions of temporal edges while keeping a low cost to build indexes, owing to its transferability from one time-bound community to another.

 ![The workflow of GTB](GTB.png)